It is called bait and switch.

 Just over two months after the voters of Nevada rejected by a 79 percent majority a margin tax on gross receipts of businesses that its backers claimed would raise $800 a million in tax revenue, on Thursday night in his State of the State address Gov. Brian Sandoval announced plans to increase taxes by nearly $600 million a year with a third of that coming from what the governor euphemistically called a “graduated” business license fee.

 Though Sandoval never used the phrase “gross receipts” in his speech, media reports prior to the speech said the license fees would be tied to gross receipts.
 This means the governor’s plan has the same business stifling flaws that he and others decried so convincingly about the margin tax.

-Those taxes that were supposed to sunset four years ago?
+Those taxes that were supposed to sunset years ago.
 They won’t, if the governor gets his way.
 His proposal is to spend $7.3 billion over the next two years on the general fund.
 The state actually will spend a total of $23.5 million when everything is accounted for, including $7 billion in federal funding for things like Medicaid.

-About the only thing the governor proposed that might really improve education is spending $30 million on making sure students can read by the third grade and not promote them if they can’t.
+About the only thing the governor proposed that might improve education is spending $30 million on making sure students can read by the third grade and not promote them if they can’t.

-In fact, the so-called Zoom Schools for English learners that he plans to spend $100 million on have not succeeded in Clark County, which spent nearly $40 million on 14 Zoom Schools and not one of them improved in the statewide academic five-star ranking.
+In fact, the so-called Zoom Schools for English learners that he plans to spend $100 million on have not succeeded in Clark County, which spent nearly $40 million on 14 Zoom Schools and not one of them improved in the statewide academic star ranking.
 Four actually lost a star.